AlexVRussell/Projects/README.md

 Game Objective

-The objective of the game is to control a snake on a game board and eat food that randomly appears on the board.
+-The objective of the game is to control a snake on a game board and eat food that randomly appears on the board.
 As the snake eats food, it grows longer, and the player earns points.
 The game ends when the snake hits the edge of the board.

 Game Controls

-Use the arrow keys to control the direction of the snake: up, down, left, or right.
+-Use the arrow keys to control the direction of the snake: up, down, left, or right.
 The game starts automatically upon running the code.

 Game Features

-Snake moves in the direction specified by the player's input.
+-Snake moves in the direction specified by the player's input.
 Snake grows longer by 1 segment each time it eats food.
 Food appears randomly on the game board after the snake eats the previous food.
 The game ends when the snake hits the edge of the board.